Is Car Insurance Tax-Deductible?

 The only way to claim car insurance as a deduction on your tax return is if you utilize your vehicle for business purposes.
 A business-use policy — more commonly referred to as commercial auto insurance — is defined rather vaguely.
 Usually, it involves using your standard vehicle, i.e., not a work truck, for personal and business uses.
 For example, a door-to-door salesperson.

 How much does business-use car insurance cost?

 Business-use insurance is usually more expensive than a standard personal policy.
-On average, a business-use policy costs 10% more than a pleasure-use policy.
+On average, a business-use auto insurance policy costs 10% more than a pleasure-use policy.